Deathbringer98/Minecraft-Hack-Package/README.md

 ## Entity Class:
 This utility class represents a game entity with basic attributes, such as name and position coordinates (x, y, z).
 It's used by the AutoTarget and AutoAttack classes to demonstrate interactions with game entities.
 The class also includes an attack range attribute.

-## XRay Class:
+## X-Ray Class:
-The XRay class demonstrates a potential feature where players could see hidden underground resources, like minerals and chests.
+The X-ray class demonstrates a potential feature where players could see hidden underground resources, like minerals and chests.
 It includes a method to toggle the XRay hack on and off and simulates the detection of hidden resources.